-The Laurissilva Forest of Madeira is a UNESCO World Heritage Site.
+Everything you need to know about the Laurissilva Forest of Madeira, a UNESCO World Heritage Site!

 We wanted to explore some parts of this forest, but we were only able to visit a small portion, as explained below.

 The most exuberant areas are in the interior of the island of Madeira however some parts were off-limits because we visited the archipelago after a storm.